 years as an important and highly desirable facility for the campus and its community.

-B. In 2006-2008, student proponents of such a facility, with the support of the University,
+B. In 2006-2008, student proponents of such a faci lity, with the support of the University,

 developed, planned and implemented an initiative to realise the long-standing student